-We provide bottled water and juices throughout all of our tours.
+We provide bottled water throughout all of our tours.
 If you care to bring an energy drink or snack, feel free.
 For safety, no alcoholic beverages are permitted.

 Our tours go rain or shine and we do get brief showers most days, so be prepared for some sprinkles.

 Yes.
 Waterproof is recommended.

 No slippers (flip-flops), please.
 For kayak and zipline tours teva-type sport sandals with heelstraps and aggressive tread on the soles are perfect.
 They are quick-dry and comfortable as you go in and out of the water, and will work great for you on the hiking segments, too.

 Children must be at least 70 lbs and adults must be under 275 lbs.
 Everyone zipping must be at least 4 feet tall.

 The Hidden Falls tour is a one-way paddle on the Hule’ia River, and you’re brought back by our motorized double-hulled canoe instead of paddling back.
 That makes it an easy, relaxing tour that’s great for beginners and families with children.
 The Wailua River Kayak paddles up the Wailua, and then there’s a mile hike to a waterfall.
 After you have lunch at the waterfall, you hike back and paddle back.
 It’s a great trip for active people looking for a moderately strenuous adventure.

 Yes.
 We do recommend bug spray for all of our river kayak and zipline tours.
 Those tours are in and out of the rainforest, and the mosquitoes bug some people (pun intended).